-IP to IP Transfers
+IP to IP (IPIP) Transfers

 However, it's important to note that IP to IP transfers are not common or recommended in the banking industry for a variety of reasons, including security, reliability, and compliance concerns.
 The following points provide some context on these concerns: